For some, the best way to watch sports in Canada is to head down to your local sports pub for a brew and a good time.

 1. ESPN

-One of North America’s top sources for sports, ESPN has a free website where you can watch many of your favourite sports live.
-They also have a large selection of clips and highlights videos, and you’ll be able to check live scores for many sports.
+One of North America’s top sports sources, ESPN, has a free website where you can watch many of your favourite sports live.
+The website also has a large selection of clips and highlights videos, and you can check live scores for many sports.

 What you can watch: Football, basketball, baseball, hockey, soccer, boxing, and more